 Expanding the Dialogue

-For the last few months, both First Book and Pizza Hut have been working hard to expand the dialogue and resources for educators through Part II of the digital series.
+For the last few months, First Book have been working hard to expand the dialogue and resources for educators through Part II of the digital series.
 We are thrilled to share the first new video is now available and builds on the insights from our featured ABAR education subject matter experts.
 The latest video provides examples of real educators and their students engaging in lessons or discussions about race, diversity, or inclusion.

 This video, and Part II of the series proudly highlights First Book members from around the country as they model their approaches to ABAR teaching in action and how they create a community for their learners, and all aspects of their practice.

 The first video, Creating a Brave Space: Two Lessons includes approximately 20-minutes of footage of class discussion for two different age ranges, plus additional educator insights about their approach.
 Before you dive into the second lesson, we invite you to revisit the companion video from Part I: Let’s Create a Brave Space with ABAR educator Britt Hawthorne.